“You’re a strategic planning consultant? You must use Drucker’s Five Most Important Questions a lot.”

 If we “stress test” this strategic plan – borrowing the idea from banking, how would recent decisions our organization made align with this plan?”

 Stress testing is a simulation used to test how banks will fare against a series of scenarios.
 During our planning process, our committee explored future shifts.
 The suggestion of looking backward against recent decisions was well-received.
+Check out this Recommended Reading about dealing with stress.

 What followed was a robust and thoughtful Read more